Trainee Counselling Psychologist

 What type of counselling is offered?

-Counselling is provided as 1:1 Cognitive Behavioural Therapy (CBT) by a trainee counselling psychologist under supervision by a qualified Counselling Psychologist.
+Online/ Telephone counselling is provided as 1:1 Cognitive Behavioural Therapy (CBT) by a trainee counselling psychologist under supervision by a qualified Counselling Psychologist.
 Sessions are delivered online.

 How many sessions will I receive?